BlitzBudget/learn.blitzbudget.com/chapters/devops/aws/cloudformation/building-a-serverless-blogging-platform-with-aws-cloudFormation/index.md

-Title: Building a Serverless Blogging Platform with AWS CloudFormation
+# Building a Serverless Blogging Platform with AWS CloudFormation

 Chapters:
 Certainly!
 Here are 20 new chapters that explain the provided AWS CloudFormation template: